mikeroonz/skeleton-adventure/README.md

 ### New room, new item

+Both these changes can be done by just adding to the 'rooms' dict.
+No change to the 'game loop' is needed.
 Add a new room, a kitchen to the north of the dining room.
 Test that this works by running the code and going 'N' from the dining room - you should be in the kitchen.
 Now go 'S' from the kitchen and you should be back in the dining room.